mars0i/masonclj/doc/general/ABMsInClojure.md

 I prefer to use an ABM library that provides useful functionality without me having to do much.
-For example, MASON (see below) provides, as options, graphical display functions, graphical editing of parameters, a hexagonal grid, inspection of agents during a run, and plots of model variables and agent variables during a run.
+For example, MASON (see below) provides, as options, graphical display functions, graphical editing of parameters, an optional hexagonal grid, inspection of agents during a run, and plots of model variables and agent variables during a run.
+And more.

 I'm not aware of anything written in Clojure that's designed as an agent-based modeling library per se.
 However, there are other sorts of